Nihag

-Nehag Dera is a Tehsil, known as Nehag Union Council, of Central Dir District in the Khyber Pakhtunkhwa province of Pakistan.
+Nihag (نہاگ; نهاګ) or Nihag Dara is a town in the Nihag Union Council, Central Dir District in the Khyber Pakhtunkhwa province of Pakistan.

 Previously, it was a union council of Wari Tehsil of Upper Dir District.
-In 2022, Central Dir District was created, and Nehag Dera union council was established as a tehsil of the new district.
+In 2022, Central Dir District was created, and Nihag Dera union council was established as a tehsil of the new district.

+Nihag has been the site of militant attacks in the recent years in the wake of the Khyber Pakhtunkhwa insurgency.